 |Borrow back*||–||Providing you have made overpayments (£500 minimum)|

-*Flexible features must be applied for and are subject to the terms and conditions of your mortgage and Virgin Money’s prior agreement.
+*Our Fully Flexible range is currently not available to new customers.
+Flexible features must be applied for and are subject to the terms and conditions of your mortgage and Virgin Money’s prior agreement.

 Make overpayments to save interest on your mortgage and repay years earlier with mortgages you’re okay to overpay.

 Making overpayments is a great way of reducing the outstanding loan amount on your mortgage, which also means you’ll save on the amount of interest charged.